juju2013/trofaf/README.md

 * public
 * templates

-trofaf only cares about `*.md` files in the posts directory, and about `*.amber` ([Amber templates][2]) or `*.html` ([native Go templates][3]) files in the templates directory.
+trofaf only cares about `*.md` files in the posts directory, and about `*.amber` ([Amber templates][2]) in templates directory, `*.html` ([native Go templates][3]) files in no longer being used.
 It will watch for changes, creates or deletes on those files in these directories, and will re-generate automatically the website when required.
 This is the *live* part.

 All files in the public directory are exposed by the web server.
 Posts in markdown format get translated to static html files at the root of the public directory.
 The html file name is an URL-friendly slug generated from the original markdown file name.
 There is no extension, so the URL looks clean and, uh, *modern*?

 An RSS feed is automatically generated from a number of recent posts, and saved as a static XML file in the public directory.

-There is no special template for an index page, the most recent post (based on the publication date found in the front matter of the markdown files) is saved twice - once under its own html file, once under the index.html file, so that this is the page displayed when the root of the web server is requested.
+There is no special template for an index page, the most recent post (based on the publication date found in the front matter of the markdown files) having a `IndexPage` tag - or without if there's none - is saved twice - once under its own html file, once under the index.html file, so that this is the page displayed when the root of the web server is requested.

 When the site is (re-)generated, the public directory must be cleaned, because some posts may have been deleted.
 Subdirectories are left untouched (so that `css/` or `js/` directories can coexist peacefully), as well as hidden (dot) files, and some special files are also graced from the destruction (robots.txt, favicon.ico, etc., see gen.go).